Dreams of the Deep

 He reached the Paran.
 Caro was in the pilot’s seat, running pre-flight diagnostics.
 He always ran them a day early.
 The habit was the habit and the habit was how ships kept flying.

 Lev sat in the co-pilot’s seat.
 The padding took his shoulder and the hot wire in his neck eased from sharp to dull.
 The diagnostic on his belt hummed its biomarker reminder.
-Operator health assessment, thirty-two days overdue.
-He looked at the prompt for a few seconds and put it away without running it.
+Operator health assessment, four weeks and counting.
+He looked at the prompt.
+His thumb hovered over the start key for longer than it had before.
+Then he put it away.

 Through the dock viewport, the station’s forward section.
 The dark compartments, the frosted surface, the displaced module still off true with Breck’s new reinforcements bright against the older construction.
 Behind it, inside the rock, the sounds of work conducted through the dock structure into the ship’s hull.
 Welding.
 Voices.
 The station doing what stations did, which was holding people alive inside rock and metal and atmosphere while the vacuum waited on the other side of every wall, patient and permanent, not going anywhere.